invenia/Intervals.jl/README.md

 This package defines:
 * `AbstractInterval`, along with its subtypes:
-  * `Interval{T,L,R}`, which represents a non-iterable range between two endpoints of type `T` with left/right bounds respectively being `L` and `R`
+  * `Interval{T,L,R}`, which represents a non-iterable range between two endpoints of type `T` with left/right bounds types respectively being `L` and `R`
   * `AnchoredInterval{P,T,L,R}`, which represents a non-iterable range defined by a single value `anchor::T` and the value type `P` which represents the span of the range.
-Left/right bounds are specifed by `L` and `R` respectively
+Left/right bounds types are specifed by `L` and `R` respectively
     * `HourEnding`, a type alias for `AnchoredInterval{Hour(-1)}`
     * `HourBeginning`, a type alias for `AnchoredInterval{Hour(1)}`
     * `HE` and `HB`, pseudoconstructors for `HourEnding` and `HourBeginning` that round the anchor up (`HE`) or down (`HB`) to the nearest hour
+* `Bound`, abstract type for all possible bounds type classifications:
+  * `Closed`, indicating the endpoint value of the interval is included
+  * `Open`, indicating the endpoint value of the interval is not included
+  * `Unbounded`, indicating the endpoint value is effectively infinite